zulip/zulip/help/restrict-direct-messages.md

 {settings_tab|organization-permissions}

-1. Under **Other permissions**, configure **Who can use private messages**.
+1. Under **Other permissions**, configure **Who can use direct messages**.

 {!save-changes.md!}

 {end_tabs}

-### Notes on restricting private messages
+### Notes on restricting direct messages

-* Disabling private messages will cause sending a private message to throw an error; the Zulip UI will appear to still allow private messages.
-We expect to make some UI adjustments when private messages are disabled during the beta period.
+* Disabling direct messages will cause sending a direct message to throw an error; the Zulip UI will appear to still allow direct messages.
+We expect to make some UI adjustments when direct messages are disabled during the beta period.

-* Even if private messages are disabled, users can still exchange direct private messages with bot users (this detail is important for Zulip's new user onboarding experience).
+* Even if direct messages are disabled, users can still exchange direct messages with bot users (this detail is important for Zulip's new user onboarding experience).
 Consider also [restricting bot creation](/help/restrict-bot-creation) when using this feature.

-* Restricting private messages does not automatically [restrict creating private streams](/help/configure-who-can-create-streams).
+* Restricting direct messages does not automatically [restrict creating private streams](/help/configure-who-can-create-streams).